andrewbrereton/dnsjack/README.md

 A simple DNS proxy that lets you intercept domains and route them to whatever IP you decide.

-This fork includes the origin IP address.
+This fork includes the origin IP address, as well as using dnscache for caching lookup results.

 It's available through npm: